Early onset of blindness adversely affects psychomotor, emotional and social development, that mostly depend on spatial cognition.

-- Investigate how the absence of one sensory modality impacts on the development of other sensory and motor signals (e.g. absence of vision on auditory skills)
+- Investigate how the absence of one sensory modality impacts on the development of other sensory and motor signals.

-- Testing and validating with human-centered techniques the devices (friendly and ergonomic) developed by considering social and clinical contexts.
+- Test and validate with human-centered techniques the devices (friendly and ergonomic) developed by considering both real-life and clinical settings.

 We think that early intervention is necessary in visually impaired children to improve navigation, communication, mobility and social skills.
 The creation of science-driven new rehabilitation devices to be used early in life will provide clear scientific advancements and will drastically improve the quality of life of individuals with visual disability and their social inclusion.